 From Process to Creating your Analytical Model for Strategic Foresight and Warning, Early Warning, Risk Management and Scenario-building

 With this course you will enhance your practical skills to anticipate global risks, geostrategic and geopolitical risk and crisis, instability, war, international and national political and security threats, including pandemics, and opportunities, in a rapidly evolving world environment (see detailed modules below).
-It can and should be used to plan ahead for the COVID-19 pandemic.

 You will learn to estimate impacts, even cascading and complex consequences.
 Meanwhile, you will be able to create best response strategies.
 And you will understand these issues even better.
 Download our brochure Training and Online Courses RTAS (pdf).